aammd/MS_computational_ecology_opinion/compecol.md

 integration between data and models, ranging from disconnected (for purely data-based or model-based) to highly integrated.
 A classification this coarse is bound to be caricatural, but it serves as an illustration of where computational ecology exists in the overall research methodology.
-Because it relies on the integration of data (if possible *raw* data from observational and manipulative experiments) and models (either statistical or phenomenological), it can *suggest* general trends through an abstraction of the idiosyncracies of a particular system.
+Because computational ecology relies on the integration of data (if possible *raw* data from observational and manipulative experiments) and models (either statistical or phenomenological), it can *suggest* general trends through an abstraction of the idiosyncracies of a particular system.

 ![An overview of four quadrats of ecological research.
 The vertical axis differentiates the ability to document (by observation) or suggest (by simulation and inference) the action of eological mechanisms.
 The horizontal axis indicates whether data and models are connected, or not.
 Computational ecology constitutes one of these quadrats, as it can bridge models with observations to further suggest mechanisms.](figures/fourquads.png){#fig:quadrats width=50%}